Rubinho12/ST558-Project3/data_channel_is_world.md

     ##           7908            519

-***Comments:*** Based on the contingency table, we can see that 519 articles are published on Saturday, and `r tab4[1]` articles are not published on Saturday.
+***Comments:*** Based on the contingency table, we can see that 519 articles are published on Saturday, and 7908 articles are not published on Saturday.

 <br>